Merit badges aren’t easy to earn. They’re meant to challenge the mind, to build character, and to educate through trial and error.

-That’s why the Boy Scouts of America discourages — but doesn’t ban — the use of these worksheets, which are available online.
+That’s why the BSA discourages — but doesn’t ban — the use of these worksheets, which are available online.

 What does that mean?
 Look for requirements with verbs like “discuss,” “show,” “tell,” “explain,” “demonstrate” or “identify.”
 Requirements like those aren’t meant to be completed by filling in a blank on some worksheet, says Chris Hunt, team leader of the BSA’s Content Management Team.